 Source: Stock photography (copyrighted)

-As of June 2019, 29 states and the District of Columbia had enforceable renewable portfolio standards (RPS) or other mandated renewable energy policies, and 8 states had voluntary goals or objectives for renewable energy generation.
+Most states have enforceable renewable portfolio standards (RPS) or voluntary goals or objectives for renewable energy generation within defined time frames.

 How have RPS programs been implemented?

 State RPS programs vary widely in terms of program structure, enforcement mechanisms, size, and application.
 No two state programs are exactly the same.
 Some states focus the RPS requirements on large investor-owned utilities, while others apply the standards to all utilities operating in the state.

 A wide range of policies fall under the RPS umbrella.
 In general, RPS set a minimum requirement for the share of electricity supply that comes from designated renewable energy resources by a certain date or year.
 Generally, these resources include wind, solar, geothermal, biomass, and some types of hydroelectricity, but they may also include other resources such as landfill gas, municipal solid waste, and ocean energy.
 Some programs also give credits for various types of renewable space heating and water heating, fuel cells, energy efficiency measures, and advanced fossil-fueled technologies.

 In addition to renewable energy standards, some states have clean energy targets or goals.
 These states have defined terms such as carbon-free, carbon-neutral, or clean energy in different ways.
 For example, some states may allow technologies such as nuclear energy, or natural gas with carbon capture and storage, to count toward clean energy policy targets.
 Other states have left implementation to regulatory processes and do not yet have formal guidelines on what qualifies to meet the targets.